Olloyd321/JavaScript-Timed-Quiz/README.md

 The purpose of this challenge is to demonstrate my understanding of javascript.

-The most challenging aspect of this project was how to approach a question/answer box for the quiz
+The most challenging aspects of this project was how to approach a question/answer box for the quiz, after figuring that out with office hours and a tutor session, the next most challenging part of the project was saving to local storage for the highscores.

 ## Acceptance Criteria